What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 GEO: Using SIC for Geographic Market Strategy

-SIC is also a powerful GEO segmentation key when paired with location: it lets you quantify and target industries by geography (state, metro, county, ZIP, or custom territories) using a consistent industry baseline.
+SIC can also be used as a GEO segmentation key when paired with location: it lets you quantify and target industries by geography (state, metro, county, ZIP, or custom territories) using a consistent industry baseline.

 Territory planning

-Build or refine territories by combining geography with a 4-digit baseline (and optional extended segmentation for precision).
+Build territories by combining geography with a 4-digit SIC baseline (and optional extended segmentation for precision).

 Market sizing